 Donations can be made through various channels, such as crowdfunding platforms, fundraising events, or direct contributions.
 In addition to providing financial assistance, donating to black-owned businesses can also help to build a sense of community and solidarity within the business community.

-6. Collaborate with black-owned businesses
+6. Business Partnerships with black-owned businesses

 Collaborating with black-owned businesses is a meaningful way to support their growth and success.